Category: #alzheimers

 Pat

-Burnout stage or Nervous breakdown stage?
+Burnout stage or Nervous breakdown stage, as a Caregiver?

+Nervous breakdown.
 What does that really mean?
 It isn’t used as a medical term or a diagnosis, but we all seem to know what it means.
 It means a mental health crisis.
 It means an emotional health crisis.
 It is also known as a breakdown of your mental health.

 It happens when you have intense physical and emotional stress, with difficulty coping and you are not able to function effectively or normally anymore.
 You feel like you are losing control.
 The stress that you are under may have you feeling anxiety, fear, worry, stuck, overwhelmed, and/or nervous.
 You are at the point where you can no longer function in life.
+Many caregivers will experience caregiver stress and exhaustion.

 October 12, 2022